pancakeswya/ObjViewer_v2.0/README.md

 ![](misc/transform.gif)
 - Material properties + you can replace texture
 ![](misc/material.png)
+- Non triangular faces are triangulated using earcut algorithm, plus more optimization algorithm are implemented
 - A lot more small features, you should check it out